EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

-Logistics-centered framing at the expense of politics
+Focus on logistics at the expense of policy analysis

 Discover how another country covers this same story.